 It’s the in-vogue catchphrase used to describe our rapidly changing world and lives.
 In our view, it’s highly accurate.
 The speed, extent and unpredictability of change in this decade is unprecedented and exponential.
 So much so that McKinsey & Co have termed it the 4th industrial revolution.

 However, this rapid change is not purely confined to technology.
 It also includes social and demographic change, in particular the rise of the millennials.
-It’s been predicted that by 2020, 50% of the workforce will be millennials, with their different approach to work shaping how organisations recruit and employees.
+It’s been predicted that by 2020, 50% of the workforce will be millennials, with their different approach to work shaping how organisations recruit and engage employees.

 Alongside the excitement of fast innovation and change, there are some serious risks to consider.
 Businesses that can’t innovate fast enough risk being left behind, or replaced by a better business – one that can satisfy customer needs and deliver value in a significantly different way.
 Organisations will need to continuously restructure to keep apace or ahead both of technology advances and competitors.